 Dab the dried glue with the dampened cotton ball.
 Continue dabbing until you have removed the glue.
 Rinse the acetone off the fabric with cool water.

-If necessary, use one or more removal methods in conjunction with another one until you have removed the dried glue from the fabric.
+If necessary, use one or more removal methods in conjunction with another one until you have removed the hot glue from the fabric.

 Acetone can damage nylon and other synthetic fabrics, so apply with caution.